Rick Barnes 1998-2014

 First, I wanted to take the time to thank you for your continued support of Texas Athletics and particularly our men’s basketball team by corresponding directly with you.

-Over the weekend, we made the decision to make a change in the leadership of our men’s basketball program.
-These decisions are never pleasant, but I felt it was necessary to ensure that our men’s basketball team and our student-athletes have the greatest chance to succeed.
+Over the weekend, we decided to change the leadership of our men’s basketball program.
+These decisions are never pleasant, but I felt they were necessary to ensure that our men’s basketball team and our student-athletes have the greatest chance to succeed.

 Secondly, as I said in our announcement Sunday, the University owes Rick Barnes a great deal of gratitude and respect for all he’s done to put Texas on the basketball map.
 This decision was not easy because of the heights that Coach Barnes took our program and how he did it – with integrity, respect, and focus on developing the all-around student-athlete.
 We thank Rick for his many years of service to Texas and wish him continued success in the future.